WordPress/wordpress-playground/packages/docs/site/docs/main/web-instance.md

 ---
-title: Playground Website
+title: Playground web instance
 slug: /web-instance
 ---

-# WordPress Playground Website
+# WordPress Playground web instance

 [https://playground.wordpress.net/](https://playground.wordpress.net/) is a versatile tool that allows developers to run WordPress in a browser without needing a server.
 This environment is particularly useful for testing plugins, themes, and other WordPress features quickly and efficiently.